March 3, 2012

 Running water

-We followed portions of the old road alongside a shaded stream for the first mile, surely a nice setting.
-There were remnants of a use trail here and there when the road would fizzle out, and what seemed to be fresh footprints, assumedly from the owners of the 4runner.
-It would be surprising if there were another party on Squaretop as it received 1 or 2 ascents per year at most, though any other reason for the footprints would be even more unlikely, leading me to conclude that we’d be running into someone with a similar agenda.
-Even more surprising was that parts of the route had been “tagged” with plastic ribbons tied into trees and shrubs, and way overtagged at that.
-It seemed rather unnecessary, certainly anyone visiting Squaretop should posses the navigational skills necessary to follow a stream (I removed several of the tags on the way out, hoping to restore the feeling of obscurity that Squaretop offered).
+We followed portions of the old road alongside a shaded stream for the first mile, pleasant hiking.
+There were remnants of a use trail here and there when the road would fizzle out and what seemed to be fresh footprints, assumedly from the owners of the 4runner.
+It would be a rare day to have two parties heading for Squaretop but that seemed the most likely explanation.
+Parts of the route had been heavily flagged with plastic ribbons tied into trees and shrubs, which seemed rather unnecessary.

 Just over a mile of hiking brought us to more of the old road, splitting left from the stream we had been following.
-We followed as best we could, soon passing a sign that marked the boundary of the reservation, and entered into Anza Borrego State Park.
-When the road fizzled out again, we crossed the upper reaches of Cougar Canyon, and again found a more prominent portion of the old road, this time more obvious than before.
-We followed it up to the east side of a barren hill, what appeared to be the only of many around that wasn’t capped in giant rock formations.
-After reaching a saddle on the east side of that hill, Squaretop appeared in front, just a stone’s throw away across the south fork of Sheep Canyon.
+We soon passed a sign that marked the boundary of the reservation and entered into Anza Borrego State Park.
+When the road fizzled out again we crossed the upper reaches of Cougar Canyon, then again found an even more prominent portion of the road.
+We followed it up to the east side of a barren hill, what appeared to be the only one around that wasn’t capped in rock.
+After reaching a saddle on the east side of that hill, Squaretop appeared, just a stone’s throw away across the south fork of Sheep Canyon.

 Squaretop4